ivanreese/ivanish/source/pages/december-adventure.md

 I'm currently doing my first [December Adventure](https://eli.li/december-adventure).
 Here's my daily log.

+* **14th** — Took a break.
+Played with my daughter all day.
+She put up "have you seen my lost stuffie?" posters around the house.
+She made me some "all cake" of crackers, chocolate chips, goat cheese, and berries.
+She built a tent out of a sheet and some microphone stands.
+I was just, you know, present.
+* **13th** — Figured out how to make my Apple Pencil vibrate.
+* **12th** — Recorded some cheesy 80s-ass "computer stuff is happening" music.
+* **11th** — Made some digital paper wiggle around to verify that, yep, its paper.
+* **10th** — Thinking about coordinate systems.
 * **9th** — Wrote a bunch of Swift today.
 I quite like making mobile apps.
 It's a novelty for me.
 I'm also, separately, testing out whether I can edit this site from my phone.
 If you're reading this, it worked!!
 * **8th** — Did some voice acting and scoring for a little secret project.
 * **7th** — I've moved my website to a new host, and added a [little page](/site) talking about the site.